General Data Protection Regulation

 - OUR POLICIES - our data processing agreements clearly set out our privacy commitments to customers.
 All new agreements reflect the GDPR, and available in now ahead of GDPR coming into force to help facilitate our customers' compliance assessment and GDPR readiness.

 - FUNCTIONALITY - Our hosting facilities have all of the necessary functionality for compliance with the GDPR – not least because they are based in the United Kingdom.
 In addition, the method we use for deletion and retention of data is acceptable under the GDPR.
-This verifies to our customers they are using software that is going to keep them compliant when 25 May 2018 comes around.
-We use high levels of intruder detection and log audit software.

 - DATA PROCESSING - We promise to continue to keep a high level of security and will ensure timely breach reporting to meet all GDPR expectations.
 To help us with this, we access a number of security features through our hosting partners, Secura and Rackspace including CloudFlare, IDS and Log storage.
 Our security practices also include breach detection and timely notification and then recovery.
 We've purchased this protection on behalf of all of our customers.
 It is though incumbent upon each "data controller" to ensure that its "data processors" have the right infrastructure in place to process personal data.